-All choices can lead to bitterness over time, which can then result in drastic action by normal people who are just fed up.
-For example, if the host takes all loses upon himself, he might eventually see the whole thing as pointless and cancel the Friday dinners, despite all the good that has come from them.
+All of these choices could lead to bitterness over time, and even drastic action by normal people who are just fed up, including the host, who might just get sick of the whole thing despite all the good things that have already happened.

-Maybe we could create some sort of chart to measure the economic and emotional cost of all the options, and try to choose the best one based on that, but we often can’t even agree on how to measure such things.
+We could create a chart to measure the economic and emotional cost of all the options, but then the challenge is “measuring” factors like emotional cost.
 Everything is either too “coldly rational” to represent a human being’s actual experience, or too “emotional and subjective” to be useful in more than one specific scenario.

 I was at a loss to find a better strategy for handling this situation, and started to feel pessimistic about the similar but more complex versions of this problem we face in everyday life.
 But then, as I struggled with the title of the story, the Ungrateful Host, (not the Ungrateful Guests), I wondered if I had missed something completely.

-This may be just my interpretation, but the man starts off alone, and ends up alone, and there is no good reason he should be.
-He was ignoring the great resource of the community he had become a part of, and by seeing himself as alone he was throwing away an opportunity.
+Why is the host ungrateful?
+The man may start off alone, but there is no good reason he should end up alone.
+He is ignoring the great resource of the community he has become a part of, and by seeing himself as alone he has placed himself above the rest.

-Here, all parties involved could be active subjects in the conversation, but we often reduce people to objects of the conversation: people to be dealt with, punished, protected, etc. In this story, the homeless people might have had a unique insight into the situation, explained things with a new perspective, and even provided some innovative solutions.
+Here, all parties involved could be active subjects in the conversation, but he is reducing them to objects: people to be dealt with, punished, protected, etc. In this story, the guests may have a unique insight, be able to explain things with a fresh perspective, and even provide some innovative solutions.

 This is the opportunity the host missed, and though it seems a bit harsh, maybe that is why it is he who is “ungrateful”.